BruceEckel/ThinkingInPython/Markdown/02_Python_for_Programmers.md

 for an object as in `x.show()`, you do not hand it the reference to the object---*that* is done for you.

-The first method, `__init__()` is special, as is any identifier that begins and ends with double underscores.
-In this case, it defines the constructor, which is automatically called when the object is created, just like in C++ and Java.
+The first method, `__init__()`, defines the constructor (again, the double underscores indicate a special name), which is automatically called when the object is created, just like in C++ and Java.
 However, at the bottom of the example you can see that the creation of an object looks just like a function call using the class name.
 Python's spare syntax makes you realize that the `new` keyword isn't really necessary in C++ or Java, either.

 In C++ or Java you declare object level fields inside the class body but outside of the methods.
 Something that's a little surprising at first is that